Have a safe, healthy pregnancy

 Maternal-fetal medicine (high-risk pregnancy care)

-If you have a high-risk pregnancy, you most likely have some concerns about your and your baby’s health.
+If you have a high-risk pregnancy, you want the right care team on your side.
 Our maternal-fetal medicine specialists, or high-risk pregnancy doctors, specialize in managing potential risks and safely delivering your baby.

 What is a high-risk pregnancy?

-If your doctor has called your pregnancy “high risk,” you may be wondering what this means for you and your growing family.
-A high-risk pregnancy occurs when you or your baby face challenges or have certain conditions that raise your risk for complications.
+A high-risk pregnancy is when you or your baby face challenges or have conditions that increase your chance for complications.

-If your pregnancy has been considered high risk, a maternal-fetal medicine specialist — an OBGYN with additional training in managing high-risk pregnancies — will monitor you closely to make sure you and your baby stay healthy.
+A maternal-fetal medicine specialist or perinatologist — an OB-GYN with additional training in managing high-risk pregnancies — will monitor you closely to help you and your baby stay healthy.

-Certain lifestyle choices and risk factors increase your chances of having a high-risk pregnancy.
-They include:
+Factors that increase your chances of having a high-risk pregnancy include:

-- Medical conditions before pregnancy: Conditions such as high blood pressure, diabetes, lung, kidney or heart problems and sexually transmitted diseases (STDs) increase your risk of complications.
-Having a history of miscarriage or issues with a previous pregnancy also increase your risk.
+- Medical conditions before or during pregnancy, such as high blood pressure; diabetes; lung, kidney or heart problems; obesity; or issues with a previous pregnancy

-- Medical conditions that develop during pregnancy: Conditions that develop during your pregnancy, such as preeclampsia and gestational diabetes, can leave you and your baby at a higher risk for complications.
+- Medical conditions that develop during pregnancy, such as preeclampsia and gestational diabetes

 - Premature labor